stjordanis/graph-tool/doc/demos/matplotlib/matplotlib.rst

 .. note::

-   Since ``graph-tool`` uses `cairo <https://cairographics.org>`_ for drawing, it is necessary to one of matplotlib's cairo-based backend, otherwise integration is not possible.
-Currently, two backends can be
-   chosen: ``cairo`` or ``GTK3Cairo``.
+   Since ``graph-tool`` uses `cairo <https://cairographics.org>`_ for drawing, it is necessary to use one of matplotlib's cairo-based backends, otherwise integration is not possible.
+Currently, two backends can be chosen: ``cairo`` or ``GTK3Cairo``.
 The latter should be chosen for interactive GUI-based figures.
 The backend can be changed by calling :func:`matplotlib.pyplot.switch_backend`:

    .. code::